rstraub/rstraub.github.io/_drafts/must-read-books-for-junior-software-developers.md

 **Why This Book?**

 For who do we write code?
-The computer does not care if our code is understandable; humans do.
+The computer does not care if our code is understandable; *humans* do.
 Clean Code contains crucial lessons on how to write maintainable code.

 **Who Is It For?**

 Are you looking to improve the understandability of your code?
 Then you will benefit from reading Clean Code.
-It should be on your list if you are an apprentice or journeyman software developer.
+It should be one of the first books you read as an apprentice or journeyman software developer.
+_Last line can be better_

 **Key Takeaways**

 What makes code "clean"?
 Is it the elegance of its algorithm?
 Is it performance?
 Clean Code teaches this crucial heuristic: **clean code is easy to comprehend** for its readers.
 It also answers the all-important question: why should we write clean code at all.

 Clean Code offers guidance on how to get from good to exceptional code, and it does so with lots of helpful examples.
-It begins with the tiniest details, such as comments, progressing to how to put it together in an entire system.
+It begins with the tiniest details, such as variable names, progressing to how to put it together in an entire system.

 This book influenced my skills as a programmer so much that I decided to put it front and center in my bookcase.
 Years after reading, its ideas still guide how I write code daily.